What Is Gross Profit Margin in Retail?

 Items such as taxes can be factored here, but most companies now calculate EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization.)
 This is due to the fact that interest and amortizations are a financial date on the profit and loss statement often times from previous month's or even year's activities.

 What Is the Ideal Profit Margin?

 While gross profit margin is good for comparing one of your stores to another, it should not be used to compare your store to other stores outside your industry.
 I often get asked, "What is the ideal profit margin for my store?"
 And that is an impossible question to answer across all retail.
 It is possible, however, to answer it when comparing like stores together.

-Example: I used to manage computer stores.
-We had profit margins of 14 percent.
+When I managed computer stores we had profit margins of 14 percent.
 Later I opened a small chain of shoe stores and we had a profit margin of 50 percent.
-So, the Net Profit numbers of these 2 stores are dramatically different even though both stores were very healthy for their respective industries.
+So, the net profit numbers of these 2 stores are dramatically different even though both stores were very healthy for their respective industries.